liflab/beepbeep-3-book/markdown/advanced/README.md

 [6, 5]
 ```

-One can see how the control stream acts as a "trigger" that tells the `Pack` processor when to release a list of events.
+One can see how the control stream acts as a "trigger" telling the `Pack` processor when to release a list of events.

 The [`Unpack`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/util/Lists/Unpack.html) processor is the exact opposite of `Pack`.
 It receives a stream of lists, and outputs the event of each list one by one: